Medi-Cal is a jointly administered federal/state government health insurance program. In the state of California, this program is called Medi-Cal.

 In spite of the above, this program becomes relevant to a significant percentage of senior citizens, because Medicare will not pay for long-term care.
 People who are receiving help with their activities of daily living are receiving custodial care.
 Medicare will pay for medical treatment and convalescent care after surgery, but it will not pay for custodial care.

 Medi-Cal will pay for long-term care.
-In a very real sense, Medicaid has become the de facto source of long-term care insurance in the United States.
-Most elder Americans who are residing in nursing homes are enrolled in the Medicaid program.
+In a very real sense, Medi-Cal has become the de facto source of long-term care insurance in the United States.
+Most elder Americans who are residing in nursing homes are enrolled in the Medi-Cal program.

 How do you qualify for Medi-Cal if you have never been financially needy?
 The answer is that you can divest yourself of assets by giving gifts to loved ones who would have otherwise inherited the resources after your passing.